TUM-DSE/research-work-info/registration/README.md

 - **Registration:**
 Thesis now need to be registered through: https://portal.cit.tum.de/ The advisor should create the thesis.
-The system will send ask the student for confirmation.
+The system will then ask the student for confirmation.
 Once both parties have accepted the thesis, it will be reviewed by the administration.

 - **Duration:** After the registration process, the clock starts!
 The standard stipulated time limit for your research work is as follows: